SAP-samples/btp-build-resilient-apps/02-configure-oData-Service/README.md

      ![Business Partner](./images/configure-oData-Service-9.png)

 12. Select 'Authorization Default' from the 'Transaction dropdown' in the menu tab
 13. In the pop-up window.
-Select 'SAP Gateway: Service Groups Metadata' as Authorization Default from the pull down menu, and change *Object Type* to 'IWSG SAP Gateway: Service Groups Metadata'
+Select 'SAP Gateway: Service Groups Metadata' as Authorization Default from the pull down menu.
 14. Enter the name of active Business Partner API - you can look this up using the menu - into to the table and click on *Copy*

       ![Change Authorizations](./images/configure-oData-Service-10.png)